wp-plugins/orbisius-messenger/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Added code to the name detecting function to use First name if others fail.
+* Added code to the name detecting function to use First name if others checks fail.
+The very last and default is the username

 = 1.0.1 =
 * Loading jQuery UI theme